CSCfi/csc-user-guide/docs/cloud/rahti2/networking.md

       - Ingress
     ```

-    The `NetworkPolicy` above allows ingress traffic from the [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) `188.184.0.0/16` which translates to the range [`188.184.0.0` - `188.184.255.255`], and from the single IP `137.138.6.31`.
+    The above example of `NetworkPolicy` allows ingress traffic from the [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) `188.184.0.0/16` which translates to the range [`188.184.0.0` - `188.184.255.255`], and from the single IP `137.138.6.31`.
 The destination of the traffic is limited by the `matchLabels` section.
 The label must be the same as the one used in the `LoadBalancer` service.

 ### Differences between a Route and a LoadBalancer service during deployment roll outs